mweigend/mweigend/README.md

 Hi, I am Michael Weigend.
-I am interested in Python programming and especially teaching how to program.
+I am interested in Python programming and teaching how to program.
 Currently I am trying to learn more about CV and AI.